buildbuddy-io/buildbuddy/docs/config-auth.md

 **Configuration**:

-- First, register an Application on Gitlab side:
+- First, register a Gitlab Application:
   - For Gitlab SaaS, follow [Group-Owned Application Documentation](https://docs.gitlab.com/ee/integration/oauth_provider.html#create-a-group-owned-application) instructions.
   - For Gitlab On-Prem, follow [Instance-Wide Application Documentation](https://docs.gitlab.com/ee/integration/oauth_provider.html#create-a-group-owned-application) instructions.
-- The Redirect URL should be `https://YOUR_BUILDBUDDY_URL/auth/`, pointing to your existing BuildBuddydeployment.
+- The Redirect URL should be `https://YOUR_BUILDBUDDY_URL/auth/`, pointing to your existing BuildBuddy deployment.
 - The scopes needed are `openid`, `profile` and `email`.

 Once the Gitlab application is created, you can configure it as a BuildBuddy auth provider like so: